 Kristin Skogen Lund, Director-General, Confederation of Norwegian Enterprise: “Business follows the money, and the money can increasingly be found in low-carbon opportunities.
 With clear policy foundations from governments, this Report shows how we can unleash strong and vibrant business efforts to support climate ambition.”

 About the Global Commission on the Economy and Climate:

 The Global Commission on the Economy and Climate, and its flagship project the New Climate Economy, were set up to help governments, businesses and society make better-informed decisions on how to achieve economic prosperity and development while also addressing climate change.

 It was commissioned in 2013 by the governments of Colombia, Ethiopia, Indonesia, Norway, South Korea, Sweden, and the United Kingdom as an independent initiative.
 The Commission comprises 28 former heads of government and finance ministers, and leaders in the fields of economics, business and finance.
 It is currently chaired by Ngozi Okonjo-Iweala, Paul Polman, and Lord Nicholas Stern.

-‘Implementing Better Growth at Speed and Scale’ is the fourth major report of the Global Commission.
+Unlocking the Inclusive Growth Story of the 21st Century is the fourth major report of the Global Commission.
 It was prepared by teams from the following institutions: SYSTEMIQ, the Energy Transitions Commission, the Coalition for Urban Transitions, the Food and Land Use Coalition, the Overseas Development Institute, the Brookings Institution and World Resources Institute (Managing Partner).

 For media inquiries contact: